verbruggenalex/autoalias/README.md

 - unalias all the registered aliases.
 - remove the ~/.autoalias_aliases file.
 - remove the autoalias code from your ~/.bashrc.
+- source the ~/.bashrc file to complete the uninstall.

 After that you can remove the source code by executing:
 ```